exathlonbenchmark/exathlon/README.md

 >After changing the above option, no further configuration is required.
 >
 >Changed in version 3.6: Support for long paths was enabled in Python.

+## Data License

+The provided dataset is licensed under a [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+## Publications

+If you are using this benchmark as part of your research or work, please cite the following paper:

+[Exathlon: A Benchmark for Explainable Anomaly Detection over Time Series](http://vldb.org/pvldb/vol14/p2613-tatbul.pdf).
+Vincent Jacob, Fei Song, Arnaud Stiegler, Bijan Rad, Yanlei Diao, and Nesime Tatbul.
+Proceedings of the VLDB Endowment (PVLDB), 14(11): 2613 - 2626, 2021.